 Lung function measures

-To assess the impact of vape exposure on measures of lung function (outcome variable 1), we tested the association of vape exposure with IOS measurements using linear models adjusted for age and sex.
+To assess the impact of vape exposure on measures of lung function, we tested the association of vape exposure with IOS measurements using linear models adjusted for age and sex.
 We observed significant differences in airway resistance by vaping status.
-Figure 1 depicts IOS (R5 and X20) measures by vaping status.

 Mean airway resistance (R) values calculated over a measurement period of 60 seconds at a frequency of 5 Hz (R5) revealed increased airway resistance in vaping (n=13) subjects compared to non-vaping control (n=37) subjects (p=0.026) [Fig 1], an early indication of increased airflow obstruction.
 Additionally, our results showed higher X20 (reactance) values in vapers compared to non-vaping controls (p=0.016), which suggests adverse effects of vaping on lung parenchyma.

 Fig 1.
 Differences in impulse oscillometry (IOS) measures between vaping and control subjects.